elixir-circuits/circuits_gpio/README.md

 :ok
 ```

-Note that after calling `set_int`, the calling process will receive an initial
+Note that after calling `set_edge_mode`, the calling process will receive an initial
 message with the state of the pin.
 This prevents the race condition between
 getting the initial state of the pin and turning on interrupts.
 Without it,
 you could get the state of the pin, it could change states, and then you could